KrisGoorhuis/pleo-space-rockets/README.md

 There were a few other small updates, such as removing the "alt" from a Chakra element appearing as an iframe

+### Other Updates
+Made the logo a home button

+btnRef changed to btnRef.current

+Moved some large components to new files, collapsed some very small components into just regular code (Maps in launch-pad-page)

+## API Notes
+Launches are claimed to have a unique `flight_id`, but none of their examples contained as much.
+I decided to use flight_number as a best alternative, to find that that's what is used as a key in `launch-pad.tsx`.

 # pleo-space-rockets

+launches: flight_id
+pads: site_id

+how might favorites feature be extended?

+open to correct favorites - keep track of page in Redux?

+Are elements within Launch and launch-pads identical?
+To be taken out?

+## Things I'd Do With More Time
+There are still `any` types here and there.
+The